go-arrower/arrower.org/docs/basics/06-observability/logging.md

 That said, the project itself uses a more restricted subset of the `slog` interface, that:
 1. encourages the use of methods taking context.Context, so that tracing information can be correlated
-2. encourages the use of the levels `DEBUG` and `INFO`, without preventing the others (as Arrower has its own levels in case you want to see what its doing)
+2. encourages the use of the levels `DEBUG` and `INFO`, without preventing the others

 ```go
 type Logger interface {